Demonstrating CCS Feasibility with a Waste-to-Energy Plant in Switzerland

 The costs for the first-of-a-kind full CCS-chain have been estimated at around CHF 156-190 per ton of CO2.

-The implementation of the CCS chain at KVA Linth requires the public's financial support as well as collaboration and support from a network of policy makers, regulatory bodies, the supply chain industry and other stakeholders, such canton, communes, and NGOs.
+The implementation of the CCS chain at KVA Linth requires the public's financial support as well as collaboration and support from a network of policy makers, regulatory bodies, the supply chain industry and other stakeholders, such as cantons, communes, and NGOs.

 Long-term cost reduction and scale-up of CCS also requires a CO2 pipeline network.
 Several stakeholder groups – including the waste-to-energy and other industries, federal and regional entities and scientific institutions – are involved in discussions around the possibility of realizing a CO2 collection and transport network.